Counseling

 Tutoring

 Science A.S.S.I.S.T.The Science A.S.S.I.S.T.
 (After School Science Inquiry Studying Tutoring) is available to all CNJJHS students who would like additional support in Science.
-It is offered on Tuesdays and Wednesdays after school for one hour.
-7th graders meet in room 13 (LeSueur).
-8th graders meet in room 31 (Chou) on Tuesdays and room 36 (Hamilton) on Wednesdays.
+It is offered on Tuesdays, Wednesdays, and Thursdays after school for one hour.
+Below is the schedule for where to meet each day:

 Useful Websites and Homework Help